Sd4Projects/PiExp/README.md

 This board started out because I needed to add AtoD for my Raspberry Pi Zero W2 for a project I was working on and then I just keep adding features to the board till it was full.

 To test SPI I used a WIZ850io module with an adapter board.
-Files for the adapter board are in W850adapter_v1b.zip
+Files for the adapter board are in W850adapter_v1b.zip To enable the WIZ850io module on a Raspberry Pi ZERO you need to add 2 lines to the config.txt file.

+dtoverlay=anyspi,spi0-0,dev="w5500",speed=30000000
+dtoverlay=w5500

+One thing I have found that helps the ZERO W2 perform is to increase the swap file size. sudo vi /etc/dphys-swapfile and change CONF_SWAPSIZE=100 to 1024